 Every blogger wants their blog posts to be found by the right people.
-Some bloggers accomplish this and some do not.
-There are a million seo and blogging tips online that can help.
-But this article is the first to describe a new, systematic and holistic "triangulation" approach to producing quality content.
-Content that can be more readily found by online searchers in the ocean that is the internet.
+Some bloggers accomplish this and some don't.
+There are a million SEO and blogging tips online that can help, but this article describes a new, systematic "triangulation" approach to producing quality content.
+Content that can be more readily found by online searchers in the ocean that is the Internet.

 In geometry, triangulation is the process of determining the location of a point by forming triangles to it from known points.
 Perhaps you have read about police using three cell towers to triangulate the location of a missing person's cell phone.
-The concept of triangulation applied to blog publishing offers a simple, effective management method for developing content that can be found.
+The concept of triangulation applied to blog publishing provides a simple, effective method -- a method for developing content that can be easily found.
 Think of it this way: if you push your content out to sea without these 3 proper markers, it will stay lost at sea.

-Coordinate and apply all three of these skill sets to every blog post to greatly improve a searcher's ability to find your published posts:
+Coordinate and apply all 3 of these skill sets to every blog post to greatly improve a searcher's ability to find your published posts:

 - Subject Expertise

 - Editing Skill

 The easy acronym to remember these is S-E-O. Often, contributors to a blog's development may have only 1 of these 3 necessary skills.
 And they may not even be aware that the other ingredients are also required for success of the blog post.
 This is why blogging is usually most effective as a team activity.

 Blog posts are sometimes written directly by a subject matter expert.
 In other cases, a writer researches a topic, writes about the research and perhaps adds new observations or conclusions.
 In either case, the content imparts information, knowledge or opinions to the reader.
 The quality of the content matters greatly.